April 18, 2022

 An excited attendee comes into your booth with thoughtful questions about your product.
 Why send them to email sales, trade meeting times, then talk to another person when you could give them the information they need, right in your booth?

 Two weeks out, perform a dress rehearsal of your event, including as much of your sponsorship team as possible to most closely approximate the flow of the event.
-This includes testing links and A/V capabilities making sure that your booth is displaying the correct logos and videos, that your pop-up offers are redirecting guests to the right place, and that the user experience is smooth.
+This includes testing links and A/V capabilities, making sure that your booth is displaying the correct logos and videos, confirming that your pop-up offers are redirecting guests to the right place, and double-checking that the user experience is smooth.

 This buys your team another week to resolve any technical issues, learn the platform, or revise any visual assets and content that are missing or need updates.